DemisoDaba/Filling_Missed-Data/README.md

 # Filling_Missed_RF-Data

-- script that creates a graphical user interface (GUI) using the Tkinter library for filling missing values in a dataset using the Arithmetic Mean method.
+- script that creates a graphical user interface (GUI) using the Tkinter library for filling missing values in a dataset using the Arithmetic Mean method (./Arithmetic_Mean.py).